GrapheneOS/hardened_malloc/README.md

 The format of this configuration file is a whitespace-separated list, so it's good practice to put each library on a separate line.

+On Debian systems `libhardened_malloc.so` should be installed into `/usr/lib/` to avoid preload failures caused by AppArmor profile restrictions.

 Using the `LD_PRELOAD` environment variable to load it on a case-by-case basis will not work when `AT_SECURE` is set such as with setuid binaries.
 It's also generally not a recommended approach for production usage.
 The recommendation